 3. In what ways should the Federal Reserve Banks help improve the payment system as an operator, leader, and/or catalyst?
+I see the FRB as a facilitator, a seeker of solutions.

 Ubiquitous near-real-time payments

 4. In discussions with industry participants, some have stated that implementing a system for near-real-time payments with the features described in the second desired outcome (ubiquitous participation; sender doesn't need to know the bank account number of the recipient; confirmation of good funds is made at the initiation of the payment; sender and receiver receive timely notification that the payment has been made; funds debited from the payer and made available in near real time to the payee) will require coordinated action by a public authority or industry group.
 Others have stated that current payment services are evolving toward this outcome and no special action by a public authority or industry group is required.